 What is a dosha?

 Ayurveda recognises five elements: air, water, earth, wind and fire.
 We experience these five elements in the environment around us and they are also reflected in our internal climate.
 These five elements make up the different doshas (or types).

 The 3 different Doshas are: Pitta, Vata and Kapha.

 We are all a mix between the doshas, but usually one dosha is predominantly present in our system.

 What is Pitta?

-Signs of the Pitta dosha being aggravated include irritability, having a shorter fuse than normal (I'm definitely guilty of that, ask my husband..) feeling easily annoyed, experiencing pure anger and so on.
+Signs of the Pitta dosha being aggravated or out of balance include irritability, having a shorter fuse than normal, feeling easily annoyed, angry and so on.